dannyshwan/dannyshwan.ca/README.md

     This portfolio was developed using the ReactJS library.
     10/10 React experience

-    Made with love, Daniel Shwan ☕
+    Made with 爱, Daniel Shwan ☕
 ```

 DS Favicon Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com